MSSU dismisses head football coach Jeff Sims

 "I'm sure Dr. Van Galen has a vision for the university, and football fits in that vision and has a role in it in some fashion," Sims said.
 "I don't know that he felt I was the person to exercise that vision.
 And again, he has that right. ...
 I'm going to miss the players and the coaches, and I'm extremely proud of what we did at Missouri Southern and believed we were going in a great direction.
 There's good coaches and good players there, and as long as those guys are still involved, good things will continue to happen."

-Linebacker Coach Joe Bettasso, a former MSSU player, will serve as interim head coach through the upcoming spring football season, which begins in February.
-Bettasso held the interim role in the final eight weeks of the Lions' 2018 season, prior to hiring Sims.
+Linebacker coach Joe Bettasso, a former MSSU player, will serve as interim head coach through the upcoming spring football season, which begins in February.
+Bettasso held the interim role in the final eight weeks of the Lions' 2018 season, prior to the hiring of Sims.

 "We have every confidence in Coach Bettasso that he will be committed to growing a successful program, leading with integrity and putting our student-athletes first," Bruggeman stated in the MSSU announcement.
 "Bettasso has served as interim head coach before and we feel he is the right person to step in as we search for a new leader for Southern football."